Meat on a stick. You can’t beat it with…um…a stick. I’m dubbing this summer the unofficial Season of Skewers.

-If you are using metal skewers, then yes, give them a good cleaning after each use, and they are safe to use again and again.
-Wooden or bamboo skewers are intended for single use only and should not be reused.
+If you’re using metal skewers, then yes, give them a good cleaning after each use, and they’re safe to use again and again.
+Wooden or bamboo skewers are single-use only and should tossed after using.

 Don’t pack the pieces of food too tightly on the skewer.
 Leaving a little space between each piece of meat will allow it to cook evenly.

-Turn your skewers several times during the cooking process to encourage even browning.
+Turn your skewers several times during cooking to encourage even browning.
 A pair of tongs is the best tool for this.
 Don’t want to barbecue your fingers.

 For the turkey kebabs

 - 3 cups peeled Persian or English cucumbers, cut in 1/2-inch (6-mm) cubes

 - 3/4 teaspoon dried mint or 1 tablespoon torn fresh mint leaves

 - 1/4 teaspoon sea salt, or more to taste

 - Assorted chopped fresh herbs, such as basil, cilantro, mint, or parsley

 - At least 3 hours before you want to grill, pat the turkey dry.
 In a large bowl, combine the turkey, onion, vinegar or verjuice, and 1 teaspoon sumac and stir to fully coat the turkey.